martin-rizzo/AmazingZImageWorkflow/README.md

 5. [License](#license)

 ## Features
-- **Style Selector**: Choose from fifteen customizable image styles for experimentation.
+- **Style Selector**: Choose from fifteen customizable image styles.
 - **Alternative Sampler Switch**: Easily test generation with an alternative sampler.
 - **Landscape Orientation Switch**: Change to horizontal image generation with a single click.
 - Preconfigured workflows for each checkpoint format (GGUF / SAFETENSORS).
-- Custom sigma values fine-tuned to my personal preference (subjectivity 100%)
+- Custom sigma values fine-tuned to personal preference (100% subjective).
 - Generated images are saved in the "ZImage" folder, organized by date.
 - Incorporates a trick to enable automatic CivitAI prompt detection.